-Northeastern United States, as far south as Virginia, West Virginia and Tennessee
+The range of the common map turtle is northeastern United States, as far south as Virginia, West Virginia and Tennessee.

 Approximately 90 days

 The common map turtle may seek concealment in bottom vegetation, or rely on their speed in swimming, which is considerable.
 In the spring they spend most of the day basking in the sun, but in warmer weather they head for deeper water.
 At the approach of winter they head for shallow water again.
 They seem to have a reluctance to burrow into the mud, as they are quite often stranded on shore when the water has frozen over